The Insecurity of Security: Prioritizing Cyber Breaches in Manufacturing

 Q: Phil, before we get into what we can do about it, can you give us an understanding of what we mean by cyber security?

-A: Cyber Security was originally developed to review processes and practices within networks in general, and implement policies to protect from unwarranted hacks from unauthorized outside organizations.
-Today, with the internet of things, all modern electrical devices within your home from your refrigerator to your security system is connected to the internet.
-Which in turn, makes you and your home vulnerable to a security breach.
+A: Cyber Security was originally developed to review processes and practices within networks in general and implement policies to protect from unwarranted hacks by unauthorized outside organizations.
+Today, with the Internet of Things, all modern electrical devices within your home, from your refrigerator to your security system, are connected to the Internet.
+Which, in turn, makes you and your home vulnerable to a security breach.

 Ransomware, also known as crypto wall or request for bitcoin is another way hackers are finding access to your information.
 End users are often invited to click a link that will redirect them to a known website.
 However, an underlying or hidden hyperlink takes them to an unknown destination, infects the computer, shuts your systems down, and encrypts your data to extort it for financial gain or sell it off as intellectual property.
 Industries that are commonly impacted by this type of breach include Governmental Agencies and Manufacturing firms.